sebago08/CodeReader_eng_abdirahim/replit.md

 - **File Storage**: Abstracted file management with support for various document types.

 **Authentication & Authorization:**
-The system uses Supabase Authentication with JWT tokens for secure access.
-It supports email/password and Google OAuth, with automatic user profile creation from verified JWTs.
+The system uses Passport Local Authentication with session-based cookies for secure access.
+It supports email/password authentication through Passport's local strategy.
 All users are auto-approved upon registration (no admin approval required).
 Role-based access control is applied to protected API endpoints, ensuring users only access their own project data.
 Admin users have additional privileges for system management.

 ## System Design Choices